 The Boomer 4 measures 6 4/5 in diameter by 3 1/9 in height, weighs 1.2lb when empty and holds up to four cups of water.

 Yep.
 It is dishwasher-safe, which is great – although because my bowl is used as my water bowl and doesn’t get dirty enough to need to go in the dishwasher, my parents just give it a handwash when they fill it up in the morning.

 YETI states that the color is built to last, and should not peel or crack – my bowl still looks like new after a few months – time will tell if this bowl lasts me a lifetime, but early indications are good that it will last a long time.

-Why do dogs like to drink out of the YETI Boomer bowl?
+Why do dogs like to drink out of these YETI bowls?